NJ-CRC, EDA Announce the 1st NJ Cannabis Grant Money Winners

 In this first “Joint Ventures” NJ cannabis grants phase, the NJEDA awarded $250,000 to 48 New Jersey cannabis company recipients.
 Initially, only 24 were going to be awarded in this round.

-According to the NJEDA, half of the 48 grants of 12 million going to the NJ cannabis grant winners are minority-owned.
+According to the NJEDA, half of the 48 grants of $12 million are going to the NJ cannabis grant winners that are minority-owned companies.
 About 14 are women-owned.
 Twelve are both.

 The program started at $10 million for the two phases.